-Body-swapping is just one of the many bizarre things that take place in this movie, including a tiny-ceilinged office and a room full of Malkoviches who can only say the word "Malkovich."
+Body swapping is just one of the many bizarre things that take place in this movie, which includes an office with a tiny ceiling and a room full of Malkoviches who can only say the word "Malkovich."

 2. Mulholland Drive (2001)

-Warning: Stop reading this section if you haven't seen Mulholland Drive yet!
-Mild spoilers ahead.
-If you intend to watch this movie and you haven't yet, just go and watch it already.
+Mild spoilers ahead!
+Stop reading this section if you haven't seen Mulholland Drive yet.
+In fact, if you intend to watch this movie and haven't yet, just go and watch it already!

-David Lynch's surrealist neo-noir film Mulholland Drive was both inspired by his lucid dreaming and follows a dream-like logic.
-Within all of that, Mulholland Drive has a body swap you won't see coming… except now you'll probably be looking for it since we mentioned it.
+David Lynch's surrealist neo-noir film Mulholland Drive was inspired by his lucid dreaming and employs a dreamlike logic.
+Within all of that, Mulholland Drive has a body swap you won't see coming...
+(Except now you'll probably be looking for it since we mentioned it!)

-A bunch of other seemingly random subplots are also woven into the narrative, and the conclusion of the movie is still debated today.
+A bunch of other seemingly random subplots are also woven into the narrative, and the conclusion of the movie is still debated to this day.
 What do you think happened?

 1. Everything Everywhere All at Once (2022)

 Everything Everywhere All at Once is much more than a body swap movie.
-It has so much more than you'd expect: astounding special effects, dazzling wardrobes, mind-bending editing, and a narrative that'll take you to places you never thought about.
+It has so much more than you'd expect: astounding special effects, dazzling wardrobes, phenomenal editing, and a narrative that'll take you to places you never even thought about.

-But the film doesn't start off so epicly.
-In fact, it starts off quite down-to-Earth—in an old laundromat run by a Chinese-American couple who are facing IRS troubles.
+But the film doesn't start off so epically.
+In fact, it starts off quite down-to-earth—in an old laundromat run by a Chinese-American couple who are facing IRS troubles.
 The journey that begins here and the way it builds up to epic multiversal stakes is a spectacle to behold.

 The absurdist comedy-drama gets creative with the idea of body swapping across dimensions.
 Evelyn Quan Wang (played by Michelle Yeoh) doesn't find herself in someone else's body—instead, she taps into her other lives across parallel universes.

 It's a complicated film with many jaw-dropping and mind-bending moments, brilliantly executed by directors Daniel Kwan and Daniel Scheinert.
-Everything Everywhere All at Once is the highest-grossing A24 film at the box office and proof that originality in cinema is still possible.
+Everything Everywhere All at Once is the highest-grossing A24 film and proof that originality in cinema is still possible.